OpenAssetTools/Docs/README.md

 # OAT Docs

-Documentation for and around OpenAssetTools
+Documentation for and around [OpenAssetTools](https://github.com/Laupetin/OpenAssetTools).

+The documentation is deployed to [openassettools.dev](https://openassettools.dev).